by Sasha Alyson

-3. Unicef proudly announced this donation on their website, ZCO donates to Education.
+3. UNICEF proudly announced this donation on their website, ZCO donates to Education.
 The 78 motorbikes plus 2 banana boats were valued at US $180,000.
-Unicef adds, without irony, that the government minister “pointed out that Government has enjoyed a rich collaboration with Unicef over the years.”
+UNICEF adds, without irony, that the government minister “pointed out that Government has enjoyed a rich collaboration with UNICEF over the years.”

 4. Jack Abramoff spent 43 months in prison for corruption.
 This observation comes from his book Capitol Punishment and is quoted by Lawrence Lessig in One Way Forward: The Outsider’s Guide to Fixing the Republic.
 Lessig, like many others, believes the influence of big money is destroying the American system, because of the same dynamic that takes place in the aid industry: “So long as congressmen spend between 30 and 70 percent of their time raising money, they will be responsive to their funders.”

-6. In The Road to Hell Michael Maren tells of how an army major “charged landing fees and entrance fees and made a fortune from every relief plane that landed” at an airport in Somalia.
+6. In The Road to Hell Michael Maren tells of an army major who “charged landing fees and entrance fees and made a fortune from every relief plane that landed” at an airport in Somalia.

 7. It is not only U.N. agencies and INGOs that use fixers, of course.
 In Making Globalization Work, Nobel-winning economist Joseph Stiglitz describes how foreign corporations get things done: “Firms, of course, do not necessarily offer the bribes themselves.
 They hire a ‘facilitator,’ who is given enough money to ‘facilitate’ the deal.
 What he does, how he facilitates, they don’t know and don’t want to know.”